rodlie/natron-plugins/GLSL/Blur/Bilateral_GL/README.md

 GPU accelerated Bilateral blur based on Shadertoy.

 ### INPUTS :
-- Source : source input (RGBA).
+- Source : source input (RGBA)

 ### PARAMETERS :
-- Threshold : range of values to be affected by the effect.
+- Threshold : range of values to be affected by the effect
-- Intensity : bloom intensity.
+- Intensity : bloom intensity
-- Blur Size : blur size.
+- Blur Size : blur size